 \subsection{Ergodicity}

 To establish solidarity over an infinite time horizon we impose the reachability condition (A3) throughout the remainder of this section.
-Recall the construction of the approximating HMM process $\bfPsi$ in \Section{HMMapprox}, and the definition of $v$-uniform ergodicity from \Section{densities}.
+Recall the construction of the approximating HMM process $\bfPsi$ in Section~\ref{HMMapprox}, and the definition of $v$-uniform ergodicity from Section~\ref{densities}.